Personal data on the Internet

 Legal basis of consent

 No one is allowed to publish personal data of someone else on the Internet without a good reason.
-This is in principle only allowed if there is a legal basis from the General Data Protection Regulation (GDPR) for doing so.
-In the case of public disclosure on the Internet, this is almost always the legal basis of consent.
+In principle, this is only allowed if there is a legal basis from the General Data Protection Regulation (GDPR).
+In the case of publication on the Internet, this is almost always the legal basis consent.

 Exceptions apply for personal/domestic use and journalism.

-If someone's data are on the Internet, the person concerned has the right to have these data removed.
-For example, because they are no longer necessary for the purpose for which they were collected or processed, there no legal basis for processing (anymore), or because the processing is unlawful.
+If someone's data are on the Internet, that person will have the right to have these data deleted.
+For example, because they are no longer necessary for the purpose for which they were collected or processed, there is no legal basis for processing (anymore), or because the processing is unlawful.

 Doxing

-Doxing is the collection or disclosure of personal information about someone else for the purpose of scaring or harassing that person.
-Doxing is punishable.
+Doxing is the collection or publication of personal data of someone else, with the aim of scaring or harassing that person.
+Doxing is also a criminal offense.

 Quick answers